 So, sore muscles are nothing other than tiny injuries to your muscles.
 But your body is clever: It rebuilds the damaged tissue and, in the process, increases your body’s level of performance.
 Provided that you give your body sufficient time to recover, of course.

 YOUR MUSCLES WILL GET USED TO IT

 Your body’s amazing system of muscles is a master of adaptation, capable of adjusting to the different demands placed upon it.
 Did your muscles ache after your first strength training session?
 The good news is that it will get better!
 If you do the same training within a certain interval, you will see and feel that your muscles ache less or not at all because your body has adapted to the training load.

 Good to know:

 As a rule, it takes two or three sessions to get used to a particular load.
 The reason you don’t get sore muscles is that your body is now at a higher level of performance than before the training stimulus.

 Sore muscles are very common among beginners, or after long periods of inactivity.
-There are a few tricks to help avoid sore muscles or prevent them from developing in the first place:
+There are a few tricks to help avoid sore muscles or prevent DOMS from developing in the first place: